datechie/catalog-linux-server/README.md

 * For FB, changed the Site URL to `http://ec2-54-202-167-86.us-west-2.compute.amazonaws.com/`

 # Final steps
-*  Disalble the default Apache site - `sudo a2dissite 000-default`
+*  Disable the default Apache site - `sudo a2dissite 000-default`
 *  Enable our new site - `sudo a2ensite catalog`
 *  Reload Apache2 - `sudo service apache2 reload`